kkanandu/kkanandu/README.md

 <!-- PROFILE OVERVIEW SECTION -->
 <h3>👋 About Me</h3>
 <p>
-  I am an MCA student passionate about learning software architecture, algorithms, and exploring creative development.
-Outside of traditional coding, I am highly interested in AI image generation and generating art through code.
+I am an MCA graduate and active Freelance Developer passionate about web development with custom animations and interactive designs.
+My main focus is on creativity—combining clean code with visual art, exploring AI image generation, and building highly engaging user experiences. <b>I am currently looking for opportunities as a Web Designer.</b>
 </p>

 <ul>